ryanpram/tanda-for-as2-covidQA/README.md

 ### Alternatif reproduce way

-In this repo also provided sample notebook () to run the program.
+In this repo also provided sample notebook ([RoBERTa-Large ASNQ](https://wqa-public.s3.amazonaws.com/tanda-aaai-2020/models/tanda_roberta_large_asnq.tar)) to run the program.
 You can change the parameters as you wish

 ## Help